PRX/backsaw.prx.org/README.md

 `npm start` runs the app without compiling jspm dependencies, and uses the typescript files directly.

-`npm run local` imitates a production release, by building a single file executable ES5 from the jspm dependencies, and running the local server out of the `./.dist` directory, which contains copies of all files needed for a deployment.
+`npm run start:dist` imitates a production release, by building a single file executable ES5 from the jspm dependencies, and running the local server out of the `./.dist` directory, which contains copies of all files needed for a deployment.

 ## Deployment